GeneralKenobi72/RTOS-Project/README.md

 ## The Driver

-GPIO controls 3 output pins with LEDs, and one output pin with push-button.
+GPIO controls 3 output pins with LEDs, and one input pin with push-button.
 When a command is written, one of the three LEDs transitions to one of three states: on, off, or blinking.

 For example: